 OK, first up let’s be clear, the Savannah Way is no Sunday drive.
 Rather, it’s an epic adventure traversing some of Australia’s most remote country from coast to coast across three states and territories.
 Get the picture?
 If you’re looking to find the ‘real Australia’ you’re on the right track.
 We’d highly recommend you concoct a cunning plan that will allow you the necessary weeks to savour the Savannah Way.
 There’ll be no turning back the second time!

 Why we love it: Focusing on just the Tropical North Queensland section of the Savannah Way, you’ll be mesmerised by the spectacular limestone caves, small galleries of Aboriginal rock art, jagged limestone outcrops and an historically significant mining site of Chillagoe.
 Continue on the road but make sure you stop for a couple of nights in the beautiful outback surrounds of the Undara Experience where daily tours run through the 190,000 year old lava tubes of the Undara Volcanic National Park.
+The grand finale of the Savannah Way is the stunning Boodjamulla (Lawn Hill Gorge) National Park.

 Where: Cairns to Broome